dcunited001/dcunited001.github.io/_drafts/hack-for-tattoos.md

     - like 4990/5000 facts i checked over a period of 18 months would always check out. they checked out so consistently, that i had given up on finding anachronisms.
+  - again, all the "unbelievable" things that were supposed to be like "predictions" would be easy to predict in 2015, but nearly impossible to predict in 2013. most of the magic here was snuffed out.
+  - at this point, this whole "tatiana" fabricated tattoo bullshit became to resemble more of a sympathetic "last meal" than anything else.
+    - it was the one "nice" thing that my enemies were going to do for me. however, it wasn't nice at all. it was purely designed to drive me insane, corrupt any likelihood that my testimony would be accepted by anyone and present me with some bullshit fantasy before the government had me killed. it was really a "last meal"

 - (TODO: describe more about this specific anachronism because, to me, this was the first "smoking gun" in my own memories)